Ama362/technical-writing-portfolio/README.md

 # Technical Writing Portfolio

-This repository contains a collection of my technical writing projects, showcasing my experience in creating clear, structured, and user-focused documentation.
+This repository contains a collection of my technical writing projects, showcasing my experience in creating clear, concise, structured, and user-centered documentation.

 ---